-GFB-887 is a precision-based, podocyte-targeting, potential first-in-class small molecule inhibitor of TRPC5, designed specifically to treat individuals with kidney diseases associated with an over-activation of the TRPC5-Rac1 pathway.
+GFB-887 is a precision-based, podocyte-targeting, small molecule inhibitor of TRPC5, designed specifically to treat individuals with kidney diseases associated with an over-activation of the TRPC5-Rac1 pathway.
 GFB-887 is designed to reduce proteinuria and maintain podocyte number without modulating blood pressure.

 GFB-887’s differentiating attributes

 Urinary Rac1 biomarker has the potential to predict a subset of patients most likely to respond to treatment

 Mechanism of action is a clinically validated pathway shown to be implicated in kidney diseases

 Once-daily, orally administered improving ease of use and patient compliance

 Non-immunosuppressant unlike other therapies used by people with FSGS

 TRPC5 is a calcium-permeable, nonselective cation channel.
 Under healthy conditions, the TRPC5 channel is present on intracellular vesicles of the podocyte with limited cell surface expression and activity.
 Overactivation of Rac1 signaling leads to TRPC5 insertion into the plasma membrane and channel activation.
 This leads to calcium influx, activation of calcineurin, and further Rac1 activation, and ultimately a pathological positive feedback loop.
 The activation of the TRCP5-Rac1 pathway disrupts the podocyte cytoskeleton, causing proteinuria, podocyte death, and glomerular sclerosis/scarring.